 The College is a UK-based institution and, in the majority of cases, requires staff to be located in the UK and work to be carried out in the UK.
-Whilst the Work Location Framework is being trialled, all remote working will need to be from within the UK.

 If, as a Line Manager, you believe that exceptional circumstances apply to permit an employee to work overseas, please follow the process for making a request to employ staff to work overseas outlined in the College’s Overseas working guidance.

 What happens if I am absent or on leave on a day I should be onsite?

 There are no changes to how members of staff should request leave, including annual leave, special leave, or family leave, e.g. maternity leave.
 Staff should refer to their local department arrangements for information about booking annual leave and the relevant policy for special or family leave.
 There are also no changes to how members of staff should notify absence due to sickness.

 If a member of staff is absent due to sickness or leave on a day when they would usually be expected to be onsite, they should not normally be expected to ‘make up’ that day the following week solely to meet the required percentage of time onsite.

 If I am working remotely, will I be expected to come onsite at short notice, e.g. if other members of the team are absent and the cover is needed?

 One of the principles of hybrid working is that staff should be available and accessible whilst working remotely; this will include providing cover aligned with the requirements of the job.
 Staff may be required to come onsite on a day they planned to be at home and must comply with all reasonable requests to attend, e.g. for operational reasons, unplanned circumstances, sickness absence etc. It is recommended that managers aim to give two days’ notice as far as is reasonably possible.